amrohendawi/amrohendawi.github.io/_posts/2022-02-10-bookstore-chatbot-rasa.md

 ## Conclusion

-In this paper, a practical integration of a chatbot service into an e-book store was presented.
+In this article, a practical integration of a chatbot service into an e-book store was presented.
 The solution provides users with a more interactive way of using the e-store.
 The chatbot service was utilized to provide users with information about each book, such as the summary, reviews, and ratings.
 In addition, functionalities were integrated into the chatbot framework to help users find the right book based on their preferences.
 Information about the status of an order and delivery times can also be requested by the user.

 The concept of the e-bookstore supporting chatbot service aims at service-oriented and containerized architecture that runs on virtual hardware.
 The containerization of software using docker provides scalability and portability benefits to software development teams.